sagemath/sage/src/doc/en/reference/references/index.rst

 ..
 [FOS2010] \G. Fourier, M. Okado, A. Schilling. *Perfectness of
              Kirillov-Reshetikhin crystals for nonexceptional types*.
              Contemp.
 Math.
 506 (2010) 127-143 ( :arxiv:`0811.1604` )

 ..
+[FoSta1994] \S. Fomin, R. Stanley. *Schubert polynomials and the nilCoxeter algebra*.
+Advances in Math., 1994.

+..
 [FP1985] \U. Fincke and M. Pohst.
             *Improved Methods for Calculating Vectors of Short Length in a